 The study also found that these defects commonly resulted from the misinterpretation or deviation from manufacturer plans.

 There is some good news.
-There were fewer defects reported in California, and the state also held a lower deficiency rate than many other states and the national average.
+There were fewer defects reported in California, which also held a lower deficiency rate than many other states and the national average.
 Even so, builders face the risk of liability for any defects found in a finished project.

 Construction companies must always be diligent when inspecting their work and be on the lookout for these common defects in particular.